 Everyday Justice is 100% owned by Mills Oakley and is not a reporting entity under the MSA.
-Everyday Justice has 3 staff members who are on permanent arrangements and 1 staff member on a casual/contractor arrangement.
+Everyday Justice has 3 lawyers who are permanently seconded into the service from Mills Oakley.
+Two of those lawyers (at Lawyer and Associate level) are seconded 4 days a week and one lawyer (the Principal Solicitor) is seconded 3 days a week.
+These lawyers are employed by Mills Oakley.
 Everyday Justice also aims to provide a pathway for aspiring lawyers to gain the practical legal experience required for admission, offering internships to law graduates and newly qualified lawyers interested in pursuing careers in the social justice sector.
-Everyday Justice engages approximately 12 volunteer interns at a time who work part time (on average, 2 days per week) while they complete the 75 days of work experience required through the Practical Legal Training program.
-Everyday Justice has engaged a total of 61 volunteer interns in the relevant reporting period.
+Everyday Justice engages approximately 6 volunteer interns at a time who work part time (on average, 2 days per week) while they complete the 75 days of work experience required through the Practical Legal Training program.
+Everyday Justice has engaged a total of 22 volunteer interns in the relevant reporting period.
 None of the Everyday Justice staff work on an arrangement where their visa ties them to the business.